 in San Pedro, so this remains an option if our timing isn't perfect.

 We meet in Ventura, CA at 7am.
 The weather can change so dress in layers,

 though we should have cool mornings and warmer afternoons.
 There

-will be a sea breeze and marine layer.
+will be a sea breeze and marine layer at times.
 Kneeling in moist sand to get down

 to eye level might require knee pads, or even a small camp chair for comfort.

-Extra pants or shorts, extra tennis shoes not to valuable to get into salt water
+Extra pants or shorts, extra tennis shoes not too valuable to get into salt water

 - and a hat.